 - Don’t Smoke: Smoking creates a greater risk of heart attack and stroke, causes coronary artery disease, increases blood pressure and blocks arteries.
 It alleviates the LDL “lousy” cholesterol and lowers the HDL healthy cholesterol.
 Smoking destroys the musculoskeletal system by decreasing exercise tolerance due to the reduced amount of oxygen available to muscle tissue.
 Avoid smoking to keep you healthy.

-- Stretch Often Throughout the Day- Maintain muscles, tendons, and ligaments by doing routine stretching and stretching movements throughout the day.
+- Stretch Often Throughout the Day- To prevent injury, maintain muscles, tendons, and ligaments by doing routine stretching and stretching movements throughout the day.
 If possible, primarily focus on strengthening your abdomen, quadriceps, shoulders, and hamstrings while also staying limber.

 - Keep an eye on your blood pressure- Just because you don’t show symptoms right away doesn’t mean your blood pressure is at a healthy standing.
 Check your levels regularly, a considerable amount of damage can be done before you realize your blood pressure is elevated.

 - Manage your weight- Try to keep your body at a healthy weight.
+Being overweight increases your risk of injury.
 Stationary lifestyles and aging cause the body to lose muscle tone.
 Added weight and gravity combined with muscle resistance cause the body to fall out of alignment.
-This deficiency of alignment causes stress on discs, bones, ligaments, and tendons, resulting in micro tears in fibers with ensuing pain.

 - Live a balanced life- Nowadays life is filled with deadlines, noise, interruptions, and stressors that put us out of balance.
-Take a few moments to try and collect your thoughts and balance your day with healthy outlets that give you a chance to rest and enjoy your life.
-Physical activity, like going for a 30 minute walk outside, can help reduce the stress of everyday life.
+To make life better, take a few moments to try and collect your thoughts and balance your day with healthy outlets that give you a chance to rest and enjoy your life.

 - Be sure to consume enough water- Drink at least six to eight glasses of water daily.
 Water flushes toxins and waste products out of the body.